Skip to content

 This RORO is called the Splended Ace.
 Roll-on/roll-off (RORO or ro-ro) ships are cargo ships designed to carry wheeled cargo (cars, motorcycles, trucks, semi-trailer trucks, buses, trailers, and railroad cars) that are driven on and off the ship by 40–50+ drivers (stevedores).
 Here at Gamboa, our ship left the Culebra Cut and entered the Chagres River arm of artificial Gatun Lake.

-While descending in the Gatun Locks, we admire the Atlantic Bridge (Puente Atlántico) over the Caribbean entrance to the Panama Canal.
+While descending in the Gatun Locks, notice the Atlantic Bridge (Puente Atlántico) over the Caribbean entrance to the Panama Canal.
 The triple-step Gatun Locks were completed in 1914.

 The Atlantic Bridge (Puente Atlántico) spans Limon Bay, the Caribbean Sea entrance to the Panama Canal, near Colón.
 Completed in 2019, it is the third tall bridge built over the canal (after two on the Pacific side of the canal).

-The OOCL TOKYO container ship (built in 2007, Neopanamax size) enters Agua Clara Locks, completed in 2016, near Colón, in Panama.
+The OOCL TOKYO container ship (built in 2007, Neopanamax size) enters Agua Clara Locks, near Colón.
+The new 2016 locks use tugboats to align ships instead of locomotive “mules.”

 Agua Clara Locks Visitor Center overlooks new rolling gates in the Panama Canal Expansion Project.